 Teaching is an integral part of the residency training program and is crucial to developing the residents' knowledge base.
 The ward residents are the primary teachers for the medicine interns and the third-year medical students.
 Senior residents provide teaching and assistance for junior residents and help to supervise procedures as needed.

-Senior residents participate in the recurring lecture series for third-year medical students and are encouraged to participate in teaching opportunities for first- and second-year students as well.
-All residents are required to prepare case presentations for grand rounds during their HO-II year and to give formal grand rounds presentations during their HO-III and HO-IV years.
-Residents also participate in the noon didactic lectures periodically, particularly during EMG and pediatrics conferences.
+Senior residents participate in lectures for third-year medical students and are encouraged to participate in teaching opportunities for first- and second-year students as well.
+All residents are required to give formal grand rounds presentations during their PGY-4 years.
+Residents also present the noon didactic lectures periodically, particularly during EMG, epilepsy and pediatric neurology conferences.

 Teaching sessions for residents occur several times during a normal week.
-Three mornings of the week we have morning report, where an interesting case is presented by a resident.
+There is a weekly EMG case conference on Mondays led by residents and fellows.
 Attendings are present and help work through the differential diagnosis, workup and treatment of the patient.
+Additionally, Tuesday afternoons are dedicated for didactic sessions with pager coverage provided by program leadership, to ensure residents can attend without interruptions.